 Got a rough draft and ready for the next steps?
-Welcome to the “Now What?”
+Introducing the “Now What?”
 Months!

 In January and February, we support the revision and publishing process.
-It’s an extension of our anything-goes, marmot-infused noveling philosophy, with the added aim of getting your finished product into the world.
+It’s an extension of our anything-goes, wombat-infused noveling philosophy, with the added aim of getting your finished product into the world.

 Agree to our highly official revision contract to promise to revisit your novel.
 You’ll be added to our list of revisers, plus receive a brand-new revision badge on your dashboard.